-Seven YSOs with Gaia distances passed our criteria for the SED modelling (Table 3).
+Seven YSOs with Gaia distances passed our criteria for the SED modelling (Table \ref{t:physpar}).
 Three sources show sufficient agreement with the kinematic distances, which are adopted for the modeling (G104.6829, G104.7153, G104.9180).
-For the remaining 4 sources, we use Gaia distances to obtain new YSO SED models (G104.7062.
-G104.7538, G104.8429, G104.9084).
+For the remaining four sources, we used Gaia distances to obtain new YSO SED models (G104.7062.
+G104.7538, G104.8429, and G104.9084).

 Table \ref{t:physgaia} shows the physical parameters of YSOs in the IRAS 22147 region obtained from the best-fit \cite{robitaille2017} SED models and the Gaia distances from \citealt{gaia21} (Table \ref{t:gaia}).
-An almost two orders of magnitude decrease of source luminosity is seen for G104.7062 (from 1750 to 32 L$_{\odot}$) and G104.7538 (from 3 to 0.04 L$_{\odot}$) due to a factor of 4-5 smaller distances to these sources found by Gaia, as well as a slightly different sets of YSO models fitted (Table \ref{t:modelstats}).
-Similarly, the luminosity of G104.8429 increases from 0.1 to 3.7 L$_{\odot}$ due to a factor of 3 larger distance to the source from Gaia.
+An decrease of almost two orders of magnitude in source luminosity is seen for G104.7062 (from 1750 to 32 L$_{\odot}$) and G104.7538 (from 3 to 0.04 L$_{\odot}$) due to a factor of 4-5 smaller distances to these sources found by Gaia, as well as a slightly different sets of YSO models fitted (Table \ref{t:modelstats}).
+Similarly, the luminosity of G104.8429 increases from 0.1 to 3.7 L$_{\odot}$ due to a larger distance to the source from Gaia by factor of 3.
 Finally, a similar source luminosity of G104.9084 (20.7 L$_{\odot}$) is obtained using the Gaia distance of 3.8 kpc and the kinematic distance of 2.2 kpc (27 L$_{\odot}$).
 The classification of the sources is not altered except G104.7062, ages of which are consistent with Class 0/I protostars.
-Figure \ref{gaia_sed} shows the SEDs of YSOs and the best-fit \cite{robitaille2017} models (see also Appendix F).
+Figure \ref{gaia_sed} shows the SEDs of YSOs and the best-fit \cite{robitaille2017} models (see also Appendix \ref{sec:seds2}).